 To meet this requirement, most emergency physicians will have to report on six measures over a 12-month period.
-The Quality category will count for 45 percent of your total score in 2019.
+The Quality category will count for 45 percent of your total score in 2020.
 One great way to meet the Quality requirement is by reporting through a qualified clinical data registry (QCDR).
 ACEP has developed its own QCDR, called the Clinical Emergency Data Registry (CEDR).
-Starting in 2019, another option for meeting the Quality category called the “facility-based scoring option” will be available to emergency physicians.
+Another option available to emergency physicians for meeting the Quality category is the “facility-based scoring option.”
 See below for more details.

-Cost is automatically calculated by CMS based on two major measures: the Medicare Spending Per Beneficiary (MSPB) measure and the Total Per Capita Cost measure.
-Cost will represent 15 percent of your total score in 2019.
+Cost is automatically calculated by CMS based on two major measures: the Medicare Spending Per Beneficiary (MSPB) measure and the Total Per Capita Cost measure, as well as a set of episode-based measures.
+Cost will represent 15 percent of your total score in 2020.
 If these measures do not apply to you or your practice, you will not receive a cost score and your quality score will count for 60 percent of your total score.
-Starting in 2019, another option for meeting the Cost category called the “facility-based scoring option” will be available to emergency physicians.
+Another option available to emergency physicians for meeting the Cost category is the “facility-based scoring option.”
 See below for more details.

 This category rewards participation in activities that improve clinical practice.
 There is a list of activities that are classified as either medium or high-weighted based on their value to patient care.
-To earn full credit in this category, participants must submit one of the following combinations of activities (each activity must be performed for 90 days or more during 2019):
+To earn full credit in this category, participants must submit one of the following combinations of activities (each activity must be performed for 90 days or more during 2020):

-Another great way to meet the requirements of this performance category is by participating in ACEP’s Emergency Quality Network (E-QUAL) Initiative.
+A great way to meet the requirements of this performance category is by participating in ACEP’s Emergency Quality Network (E-QUAL) Initiative.